Texas GOP Rep. Wright, who battled health issues, dies at 67 - WTMJ

 Associated Press

-AUSTIN, Texas (AP) — Texas Republican U.S. Rep. Ron Wright, who had battled health challenges over the past year including lung cancer treatment, has died more than two weeks after contracting COVID-19, his office said Monday.
+AUSTIN, Texas (AP) — Republican Rep. Ron Wright of Texas, who had lung cancer and was hospitalized after testing positive for COVID-19 last month, has died, his office said Monday.
 He was 67.

 Wright died Sunday, spokesman Matt Langston said.
-He said he did not know the cause of death but Wright and his wife, Susan, had been admitted to a Dallas hospital in the previous two weeks after contracting COVID-19.
+He said he didn’t know the cause of death, but the two-term congressman and his wife, Susan, had been admitted to a Dallas hospital in the previous two weeks after contracting COVID-19.

-Wright announced in January that he had tested positive for the virus.

 “Despite years of painful, sometimes debilitating treatment for cancer, Ron never lacked the desire to get up and go to work, to motivate those around him, or to offer fatherly advice,” his office said in a statement.

+“As we grieve Congressman Wright’s passing, Members of Congress are united in sorrow and pray for the families and loved ones of the over 460,000 Americans who have been killed by the vicious coronavirus.
+Each death is a tragedy that breaks our hearts and demands strong, urgent action,” Pelosi said in a statement.

+Wright was among the 147 Republicans in Congress who voted to reject President Joe Biden’s electoral victory.
+He was a longtime city councilman in Arlington, Texas, and won reelection to his House seat by 9 percentage points last year.

-Wright represented the 6th Congressional District in the Dallas-Fort Worth area.
-He was first elected in 2018.
+Wright had represented the 6th Congressional District in the Dallas-Fort Worth area since 2018.
+A special election will be called to fill his seat.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.